NCAS-CMS/um-training/_sources/post-processing.rst.txt

 Post processing
 ===============

 This is simply a very basic introduction to some of the more widely used useful tools for viewing, checking, and converting UM input and output data.
-The tools described below all run on the ARCHER login nodes.
+The tools described below all run on the ARCHER2 login nodes.

 xconv
 -----

 **i.
 View data**

-On ARCHER go to the output directory of the global job that you ran previously (the one copied from u-ba799).
+On ARCHER2 go to the output directory of the global job that you ran previously (the one copied from u-cc654).
 Run ``xconv`` on the file ending with, for example, ``da19880901_04``.
 This file is an atmosphere start file - this type of file is used to restart the model from the time specified in the file header data.

 In the same directory is a file whose name ends in ``.astart``; run a second instance of ``xconv`` on this file.
 This is the file used by the model to start its run - created by the reconfiguration program in this case.